 Housing Co-operative Consortium

 The consortium understands the issues of relying on a speculative model of development to deliver affordable, high quality housing in the medium and high density market.
-It has developed a model that enables buyers to access housing effectively at wholesale cost with an estimated saving of 20% – in perpetuity.
+It has developed a governance and funding model that enables buyers to access housing effectively at wholesale cost with an estimated saving of 20% – in perpetuity.